therealprof/therealprof.github.io/content/blog/embedded-bridge-part2/index.md

 with some trickery to simplify the state handling dramatically; if I find a way to address this I'll do it but it's quite likely that it will stay that way.

-On the host side one can either use a high levellish API or and [embedded-hal] compatible abstraction layer on top of it which allows to use (or develop) regular drivers directly on the host.
+On the host side one can either use a high level-ish API or and [embedded-hal] compatible abstraction layer on top of it which allows to use (or develop) regular drivers directly on the host.